Cartheur-Research/prometheus-net/README.md

 ![](Screenshot.png)

-The library targets the following runtimes (and newer):
+The library targets dotnet 9.0.

-* .NET Framework 4.6.2
-* .NET 6.0

 # Table of contents